firecracker-microvm/micro-http/README.md

 # micro-http

 This is a minimal implementation of the [HTTP/1.0](https://tools.ietf.org/html/rfc1945) and [HTTP/1.1](https://www.ietf.org/rfc/rfc2616.txt) protocols.
 This HTTP implementation is stateless thus it does not support chunking or compression.

 The micro-http implementation is used in production by Firecracker.

+As micro-http uses [`std::os::unix`](https://doc.rust-lang.org/std/os/unix/index.html) this crates only supports Unix-like targets.

 ## Contributing